qubic/proposal/CCF-Funding-Requests/2024-11-14-tech-funding.md

-# !DRAFT!
-Proposal to Fund the Development of the Qubic Core
+# Proposal to Fund the Development of the Qubic Core

 ## Proposal
-Send 180 billion QUBIC (roughly 288'000 USD @1600$/bln) to the address `YYY` to support the further development of Qubic Core.
+Send 180 billion QUBIC (roughly 288'000 USD @1600$/bln) to the identity `XQCLNHCEHTKQZDBAHJFVVTRMWFACMAZOBAEDQHEITGGEWZDIBRAIYWPGEONG` to support the further development of Qubic Core.

 > Option 0: no